 * Japanese yen falls for a third day versus dollar

-NEW YORK, Nov 16 (Reuters) - U.S. stock markets ended higher on Friday on hopes that politicians would find common ground to steer clear of the "fiscal cliff" that would hurt the U.S. economy, while escalating tensions in the Middle East boosted oil prices.
+NEW YORK, Nov 16 U.S. stock markets edged higher on Friday after politicians made tentative progress in talks on avoiding tax hikes and spending cuts that would hurt the economy while escalating tensions in the Middle East boosted oil prices.

-But shares on major markets still posted a second consecutive weekly loss as the collective worry about the U.S. government's fiscal problems and weak global economic growth weighed on sentiment.
+But shares on major markets were still headed toward a second consecutive weekly loss as the collective worry about the U.S. government's fiscal problems and weak global economic growth weighed on sentiment.

 Investors have been concerned that if no deal were reached to modify automatic spending cuts and tax hikes, the U.S. economy could slip into recession.
-The S&P 500 has dropped about 4 percent over the past two weeks, in part due to these worries.
+The S&P 500 has dropped 4.3 percent over the past two weeks, in part due to these worries.

-The MSCI world equity index recovered in late trading to trade little changed at 317.64 but has lost 1.7 percent this week.
+The MSCI world equity index was down 0.3 percent at 316.58, and has lost almost 2 percent this week.

 The FTSEurofirst 300 index of top companies shed 1.04 percent to 1,067.45 and posted its worst week since late September.